GWilloughby99/GWilloughby99.github.io/_posts/2020-01-19-stopandsearch analysis.md

 The force which stopped the highest proportion of Asian people was the West Midlands Police Force.
 They made up **over one quarter** of searches.

 People of Asian heritage make up 12 percent of the total population in the area.
-But, Asians accounted for nearly 30 percent of stop and searches.

 **West Midlands Police’s lead for Stop & Search, Superintendent Ed Foster**, said: “On those figures alone, Asians are **2.4** times more likely to be stopped as white people.”